merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 {% include IMAGE path="/images/pangenome-graphs/Figure_3.png" width=80 %}

 In the newly added red squares we see the ANI between the genomes of the pangenome.
 Aside from the diagonal which contains a similarity of 100% due to comparing the same genomes with each other, we see a second very high ANI square on the top left.
-The complete genome GCF_029593915 shares a very high ANI with the draft genome GCF_029532145.
-Therefore our initial step in creating a pangenome graph is to use those two genomes.
+The genome HIMB1526 shares a very high ANI with the genome HIMB1552.

 ### Creating an anvi'o pangenome graph